 Fabricate, store, transport and erect precast/prestressed concrete members prestressed by the pretensioning method.
 Pretensioned precast prestressed concrete products are products prestressed by the pretensioning method.
-In this method, steel components are stressed and anchored; the concrete for the product is then cast and cured, and finally the stress in the steel components is released from the anchorages to the concrete through bond, after the concrete has attained its specified release strength.
+In this method, steel or fiber reinforced polymer (FRP) components are stressed and anchored; the concrete for the product is then cast and cured, and finally the stress in the steel or FRP components is released from the anchorages to the concrete through bond, after the concrete has attained its specified release strength.